InnoverseTeam/innoverse-docker/README.md

 # innoverse-docker
-- An official Docker Compose setup for self-hosting a Innoverse Server.
+- An official Docker Compose setup for self-hosting a Innoverse Server with and for Retendo Network.

 # How to use ?
 ### Setup